GALA

 Sum Types and Pattern Matching for Go — Without Leaving the Ecosystem

 GALA (Go Alternative LAnguage) is a modern programming language that transpiles to Go.
 The 2024 Go Developer Survey confirmed that sum types and enums are the #1 most-requested missing feature in Go.
 As of Go 1.25, they still don’t exist.
-GALA delivers them today — along with exhaustive pattern matching, Option[T]/Either[A,B]/Try[T] monads, and immutable collections — all compiling to a single native binary through the standard Go toolchain.
+GALA delivers them today — along with exhaustive pattern matching, Option[T]/Either[A,B]/Try[T] monads, default parameters with named arguments, a zero-reflection JSON codec, regex pattern matching extractors, and immutable collections — all compiling to a single native binary through the standard Go toolchain.

 Unlike libraries like samber/lo or IBM/fp-go that bolt functional patterns onto Go’s syntax, GALA adds these features at the language level with clean, concise syntax.
 Every Go library works out of the box.
 Your existing Go modules, third-party packages, and tooling remain fully compatible.
 GALA extends Go with the type-safety features it deliberately omits, while preserving Go’s performance, deployment simplicity, and ecosystem.